President of Azerbaijan holds meetings | News.az

 - Other

-President of the Republic of Azerbaijan Ilham Aliyev has today received Minister of Communications and Information Technology of the Islamic Republic of Iran Mahmoud Vaezi.
+President of the Republic of Azerbaijan Ilham Aliyev has today received President of the Islamic Solidarity Sports Federation Prince Abdullah bin Mosaad bin Abdulaziz, according to the press service for the head of state.

-Ilham Aliyev also received Prince of the Kingdom of Saudi Arabia, Chairman of the Board of Directors of King Faisal Centre for Research and Islamic Studies Turki Al-Faisal.
+President of the Republic of Azerbaijan Ilham Aliyev has also received a delegation led by Minister of Public Administration of the Republic of Estonia, head of the Azerbaijani-Estonian Intergovernmental Commission Mihhail Korb.

 News.Az